-(Editor’s note: Originated slated as a press conference, the following is a prepared statement submitted in lieu of the aforementioned face-to-face session.)
+(Editor’s note: Originally slated as a press conference, the following is a prepared statement submitted in lieu of the aforementioned face-to-face session.)

 (Editor’s note: It seems someone has a new meaning for bunk.)